 My poetry, literary criticism, and essays have appeared in a variety of publications, including jubilat, Grace & Gravity, The Potomac Review, The Establishment, The Hollins Critic, HuffPost, Elephant Journal, and The Good Men Project.
 I was also cast in the DC leg of the national Listen to Your Mother storyteller series.
-To read a sampling of my work, go to my Writing page.
+To read a sampling of my work, have a look at my Portfolio.

 When I’m not teaching or writing, I’m mothering a small boy, listening to Prince (R.I.P), making more coffee, wishing I had time to bake, and engaging in a very specific daydream about drinking hot chocolate while vacationing in a glass igloo in Finland.